 |Shaima Shahbaz, Assistant Director

 A native of the Denver area, Shaima Shahbaz has a background in international development.
 In 2008 she volunteered as a project manager for the nonprofit Afghans4Tomorrow in Afghanistan and was inspired to continue her studies at the U.N.
 University for Peace in San Jose, Costa Rica.
 With an M.A. in Responsible Management she then worked with the nonprofit BeadforLife doing research and project management in rural Uganda.
 As a project manager for INTERLINK, she enjoys working on a variety of projects as needed by directors.
-In her free time, Shaima enjoys attending concerts and movies, playing music with friends, and expanding her knowledge of social issues.

 |Elizabeth Fate, Instructor